Bhongir Fort: History

 Bhuvanagiri Fort is one of the most prominent places in the Yadadri Bhuvanagiri District.

 In the 10th century the cities of Bhuvanagiri Durgam and Bhuvanagiri existed.
 As king of the Chalukya dynasty, Rajayagiri was looking for a fort on the Mallanna Gutta.
 Impressed by the beauty of the mountain, King Rajagiri built a khilla (Quila) at the fort.
 When King Inamuliku gave Bonaiyah, who had shown a wonderful place he gently rejected them and requested that his name and the name of his wife Giramma built together.
 Legend has it that the city the king built on their names is today cultured in Bhuvanagiri.

 Bhuvanagiri fort was long time ruled by Qutub Shahi.
 Later, when the Mughals invaded Golconda in 1687, they came to power.
 Sarvai Papanna who was born in Telangana to a common kalu Geetha family won the Orugallu in 1708 and later took over Bhuvanagiri.

-Bhuvanagiri fort is an ancient monument built on a monolithic rock fortress, about 47km from the city of Hyderabad.
+Bhuvanagiri fort is an ancient monument built on a monolithic rock fortress, about 47 km from the city of Hyderabad.
 The hill is 184.5m high from road level it is one of the highest mountains in Deccan plateau.
 The mountain is an oval monolithic mountain and from the south it looks like a tortoise and a sleeping elephant from the western side travelling on the NH163.
 Bhuvanagiri fort is said to have been built during the reign of Mugla Vikramaditya, the 6th triangular dynasty of the western Chalukya dynasty.
 It is named after him as the Bhuvanagiri fort.

 The hill has southbound and south-eastern passageways.
 The current route starts from the southwest.
 Bhuvanagiri Fort is the first steel gateway.
 It is said that the Nizam built it at his own expense.
 The entrance resembles that of Fateh Darwaza, the first gate of Balahisar in Golconda Fort.
 Tall walls and spacious rooms are visible in the architecture.

 There is also a local perception of the Hillock in Bhuvanagiri that it resembles a sleeping elephant.